2026 IIHF World Championship

-The 2026 IIHF World Championship will be hosted by Zurich and Fribourg, Switzerland from 15 to 31 May 2026, as the International Ice Hockey Federation (IIHF) announced on 27 May 2022 in Tampere, Finland.
+The 2026 IIHF World Championship was hosted by Zurich and Fribourg, Switzerland from 15 to 31 May 2026, as the International Ice Hockey Federation (IIHF) announced on 27 May 2022 in Tampere, Finland.

+Finland won the title for the fifth time, beating the host, Switzerland 1–0 in overtime, marking Switzerland's third consecutive loss in the final.
+Norway claimed its first IIHF medal after defeating Canada 3–2 in overtime and finishing third.

+The tournament featured a number of upsets, most notably Norway's win over Canada in the bronze medal game, after having come within one game of relegation to Division I in both the 2024 and 2025 editions.

 Host nation bid

 The only bidders were Kazakhstan and Switzerland.

 Switzerland was originally slated to host in 2020 but the tournament was cancelled due to COVID-19 restrictions, while Kazakhstan has not hosted any tournaments.

 In the end, on 27 May 2022, IIHF Congress awarded Switzerland rights to host the competition.
 No votes were needed, due to Kazakhstan's bid withdrawal earlier.